-The new science quad will be framed by the Sapp Center for Science Teaching and Learning and The Anne T. and Robert M. Bass Biology Research Building, which will open in 2018.
-The William M. Keck Science Building, the Lorry I. Lokey Laboratory for Chemical Biology, and the Charles H. Gilbert Biological Sciences Building will also form parts of the completed quad.
+The science quad is framed by the Sapp Center for Science Teaching and Learning and The Anne T. and Robert M. Bass Biology Research Building, which opened in 2018.
+The William M. Keck Science Building, the Lorry I. Lokey Laboratory for Chemical Biology, and the Charles H. Gilbert Biological Sciences Building also form parts of the completed quad.

-The William Gates Building for Computer Science will serve as a gateway to the Science and Engineering Quad.
-There will be connections to the Institute for Chemistry, Engineering & Medicine for Human Health (ChEM-H), and the Stanford Neurosciences Institute, which will be housed in a new building nearby.
+The William Gates Building for Computer Science serves as a gateway to the Science and Engineering Quad.
+There are connections to the Institute for Chemistry, Engineering & Medicine for Human Health (ChEM-H), and the Stanford Neurosciences Institute, which will be housed in a new building nearby.

-Flanked by the arts district, the Science and Engineering Quad, and the School of Medicine, the new science quad will reinforce Stanford’s position as a global leader in interdisciplinary education and research.
+Flanked by the arts district, the Science and Engineering Quad, and the School of Medicine, the science quad reinforces Stanford’s position as a global leader in interdisciplinary education and research.